-- a. the Swiss courts at the domicile or, in the absence of a domicile, at the habitual residence of the defendant; or - Inserted by Annex 1 No II 18 of the Civil Procedure Code of 19 Dec.
-2008 (AS 2010 1739; BBI 2006 7221).
-Repealed by No II 2 of the FA of 28 Sept.
-2012, with effect from 1 May 2013 (AS 2013 1103; BBI 2011 6873).

-the Swiss courts at the place where the company is administered in fact.
+- the Swiss courts at the domicile or, in the absence of a domia. cile, at the habitual residence of the defendant; or - h. the Swiss courts at the place where the company is administered in fact.

-3. Protective
+3. Protective measures

 For measures intended to protect assets in Switzerland of a company with seat abroad, the Swiss judicial or administrative authorities at the place where the assets are located have jurisdiction.